Lnrivas/CPSC_354_Project/prototype/README.md

 - custom_blocks.js - JavaScript code that defines the custom workout blocks
 - styles.css - CSS styling for the page
 - README.md - This file
+- ExampleDemoScreenshot - A picture showing the example demo described in the steps below

 ## Instructions to Recreate Demo